Program Policies and Procedures

-If a student wishes to drop a course, he/she must complete a Request to drop form, obtaining the signature of the Chief Advisor and Associate Chair (graduate), and submit it to the MME office before the following deadline for each term: January 30th, May 30th, September 30th.
+If a student wishes to drop a course, he/she must complete a Request to drop form, obtaining the signature of the Associate Chair (graduate), and submit it to the MME office before the following deadline for each term: January 30th, May 30th, September 30th.

 The Professional MEng. program is a course-based degree comprising of 10 courses, or 8 courses plus a project if you change your status to the Project-based Professional MEng.

 At the beginning of each student's program, the student will meet with the Associate Chair (Graduate Professional), to discuss which area you are best suited to, and the expectations of your program and timelines for completion.

 The completed Proposed Program of Study must be submitted by the end of the first term of registration.
 Failure to submit by this time, may entail the denial of permission to register in further courses.

 Each student must complete a clearance form before departing the Faculty of Engineering.

 Once SGPS has accepted the candidate's SGPS-approved electronic thesis, he/she has officially completed the thesis requirement for the degree.
 The candidate and program will receive email notification of thesis completion from SGPS.
 Subject to approval by the University Senate, the candidate's name is placed on the convocation list.
 There are three (3) convocation dates: Spring (June), Fall (October) and In absentia (February).

 In order to participate in convocation, each student must apply to graduate.
 This is done through each student's Student Center.
 This is the last step in securing completion of your graduate degree.